The complete guide to scrapping your car

-Every year in Britain, around two million cars are scrapped.
+Every year in Britain, around one million cars are scrapped.
 It might be that you’ve decided that scrapping your own car is the best financial option.
 If that’s the case, then keep reading: this is our complete guide on everything you need to know about the scrapping process.

 What you need to know about regulations

 Car scrapping is relatively simple.
-However, as with all things vehicle related, there is some paperwork involved.
+However, as with all things vehicle-related, there is some paperwork involved.

-There are thorough legal regulations in place that you must meet; all of them designed to help the scrapping industry operate whilst minimising the environmental damage caused.
-(A number of car parts can be very environmentally damaging if not disposed of properly, so it’s understandable that the laws are in place).
+There are thorough legal regulations in place that you must meet, all of them designed to help the scrapping industry operate whilst minimising the environmental damage caused.
+A number of car parts can be very environmentally damaging if not disposed of properly, so it’s understandable that the laws are in place.

 The most important regulation is this, whether or not you’re selling your car online: